 Planning a trip to Lisbon Portugal?
-If so, here are my tried tested tips for visiting Lisbon, including what tourist traps to avoid at all costs.
+If so, here are my best tips and tricks for visiting Lisbon in an efficient way, including what tourist traps to avoid at all costs.

 Lisbon is a feast for the eyes.
 It’s an artistic ensemble of sparkling azulejos, eye candy vistas, pastels houses, and melancholic Fado music.
 Lisbon just exudes old world charm.

 But like most popular capital cities, Lisbon has its fair share of tourist traps and suffers from overtourism.
-Many “must see” tourist sites can easily be skipped or viewed with a skeptical eye.
+Many “must see” tourist sites are overhyped and can easily be skipped or viewed with a skeptical eye.

 After my recent geographical cure in Lisbon, here are my takeaways and "what to skip" suggestions for Lisbon.
-I know some seem counter-intuitive, but I’m just giving my advice.
+I know some of these tips may seem counter-intuitive, but I’m just giving my advice.
 I dislike lines, crowds, and tourist traps, so that informs my POV.